 Point Scholar 2007 – 2009

 Raised in Houston, TX, Zak faced homophobia, intolerance, and family instability.
 In a starkly gender-divided Southern culture, Zak was forced to conform to a highly feminine gender role and to push his transgender identity and sexuality deep into the closet.
 Despite this, Zak attended Brown University on scholarship and excelled academically.
-Zak spoke out about transgender youth issues, taking visible national leadership at a time when these issues were largely unknown and misunderstood, even within the LGBT community.
+Zak spoke out about transgender youth issues, taking visible national leadership at a time when these issues were largely unknown and misunderstood, even within the LGBTQ community.
 Zak directed youth leadership programs at LYRIC in San Francisco and NGLTF in Washington, DC.
 He was a founding board member of the National Youth Advocacy Coalition in Washington, DC.
 In 2001, Zak received his master’s degree in Organizational Psychology, focusing on grassroots social justice groups.